Travel insurance after a stroke

 When you compare travel insurance with us, we’ll show you insurance providers that are willing to cover you on the basis of the information you give.

-Do I need travel insurance if I have a GHIC card?
+Do I need stroke travel insurance if I have a GHIC card?

 And, confusingly, even though it’s called a ‘global’ health insurance card, the GHIC can’t be used outside of Europe.

-Check with your airline or other travel provider when you book, or a few days in advance of flying, to confirm any requirements relating to the equipment you’re taking.
-Most airlines will allow you to carry two mobility items for free.
-However, if you have a wheelchair, it will need to be checked in.
+• Check with your airline or other travel provider when you book, or a few days in advance of flying, to confirm any requirements relating to the equipment you’re taking.
+Most airlines will allow you to carry two mobility items for free but wheelchairs need to be checked in.

 Top tip